 So don’t give up when you realize your parents weren’t perfect.
 None of ours were, that’s for sure.

 I’m in partial remission, which means I’m in a training-wheels stage.
-To my credit, I don’t call my therapist between sessions to talk about the last session “in more detail.”
-That drives therapists crazy, believe me.
+I don’t call my therapist between sessions to talk about the last session “in more detail.”
+So I’ve made progress, which is good, because that drives therapists crazy, believe me.

 Before we were born, God sent each of us a love letter.
 He sent the letters to very private mailboxes deep in our hearts.
 This is about how one boy discovered his letter from God.